Designing digital training for small businesses

 Insights on designing digital training programs

-Below, we outline some insights that Strive Community has learned about designing digital training programs for small businesses.
+Below, we outline some insights Strive Community has learned about designing digital training programs for small businesses.
 Many of these insights come from our own evaluation of our programs offering digital training to small businesses around the globe.
 We will continue to update this page with new information as our work progresses.

 Apply user-centered design processes

 Designing digital training programs that small businesses find valuable means understanding target users: their business stage, needs, pain points, and goals.
 User-centered design—an iterative design process that puts users and their needs at the center of the process—is a valuable framework for building this level of understanding.
 Providers that assess the business needs and contexts (among other aspects) of small businesses are better able to determine the most beneficial training topics and delivery methods.

 User-centered design is at the core of our Strive Community programs.
 For instance, TechnoServe (a Strive Community partner) employs user-centered design to initially connect with the entrepreneurs in its training programs to better understand their needs and priority topics.
 Then, it designs a program focusing on these issues.
 With this approach, TechnoServe has found entrepreneurs are more eager and motivated to participate in the program and apply what they learn to their businesses.
-Similarly, Strive Community partner Shujaaz Inc has spent more than a decade developing its user-centered research method, called ‘GroundTruth,’ to understand the needs of micro-entrepreneurs.
+Similarly, Shujaaz Inc has spent more than a decade developing its user-centered research method, called ‘GroundTruth,’ to understand the needs of micro-entrepreneurs.

 Streamline training content